 It’s bad enough that you were in a car accident that wasn’t your fault, and now you have to deal with all of the hassles that follow.
 Dealing with the insurance company, both your and the other drivers, is a hassle!
 In fact, most people don’t realize that neither insurance company is in your corner.
 Even your insurance company has the goal of managing costs and controlling the amount of money that they will need to pay out.

-Because of this, the decisions that you make immediately after the car accident are the most critical.
+Because of this, the decisions that you make immediately after the car accident are the most critical to avoiding the mistakes people make after being in a car accident.
 These decisions can be the difference between getting the compensation and benefits that you deserve or getting nothing at all.

 Below I discuss the top 5 mistakes people make after being in a car accident, so that you can avoid them.